WTCN-computational-anatomy-group/distributed-computing/README.md

 ### Run

 The main function is `distribute`.
 Its syntax, is quite straightforward: it takes the option structure, a function name or handle, and the list of arguments to pass to the function.
-Arguments that should be sliced (i.e., iterated over), should be preceded by 'iter'.
-Arguments that should be sliced *and* are both inputs and outputs (in particular, structure arrays) should be preceded by 'inplace'.
+Arguments that should be sliced (i.e., iterated over), should be preceded by `'iter'`.
+Arguments that should be sliced *and* are both inputs and outputs (in particular, structure arrays) should be preceded by `'inplace'`.

 ```
 FORMAT [out1, ...] = distribute(opt, func, ('iter'/'inplace'), arg1, ...)